 If you worked the entire year at the same practice, then the start and end dates should match the dates indicated at the top of each box.
 If you have worked multiple years at the same practice, then record the same practice information for each box and put the start and end dates as indicated.
-For example, if you have worked at the same practice from June 1 2015 till June 1 2020 then Boxes 1-5 would all contain the same employment information with each ONE-year period of time indicated in each box.
+For example, if you have worked at the same practice from June 1 2016 till June 1 2021 then primary boxes 1-5 would all contain the same employment information with each ONE-year period of time indicated for the start and end dates.

 If you only worked a few months during that year time period, then use the start and end dates to indicate the appropriate time.
-Use the secondary boxes on the second page to indicate a change of employment for a primary position mid-year (June to June).
-For example, if you worked a primary job on June 1 2015 but changed jobs on Jan 4 2016 it would be recorded as follows:
+Use the supplemental boxes on the second page to indicate a change of employment for a primary position mid-year (June to June).
+For example, if you worked a primary job on June 1 2016 but changed jobs on Jan 4 2017 it would be recorded as follows: